Blood tests

 FAQs for online booking system

-When will the online blood test appointment system (Swiftqueue) be rolled out for Epsom and St Helier hospital patients?
+When will the Sangix online blood test appointment system be rolled out for Epsom and St Helier hospital patients?

 How can a patient book a blood test at a participating site?

-Swiftqueue is a web based platform.
-Patients can book the blood test by using a PC or a phone and by going on to the following the link https://www.epsom-sthelier.nhs.uk/blood-tests.
+Sangix is a web-based platform.
+Patients can book the blood test by using a PC or a phone and following the link https://www.epsom-sthelier.nhs.uk/blood-tests.

 What if patients are unable to book blood tests online themselves?

-In circumstances where a patient is unable to book the blood test online themselves, they can be helped by there family members or carers to set up an account.
-Alternately clinicians/admin staff can create an account for themselves and book an appointment on there patient’s behalf (See SOP on how to do this by clicking here https://www.epsom-sthelier.nhs.uk/blood-tests).
-A phlebotomy helpline is also available if all of the above are not an option.
-Patients can call 020 8296 2846, Monday to Friday between 8am–12.30pm and 1.30pm–4pm, to get help book the blood test.
+When a patient is unable to book a blood test online themselves, they can be helped by a family member or carer to set up an account.
+Alternately clinicians/admin staff (outpatient receptionists) can create an account for themselves and book an appointment on their patient’s behalf - see SOP on how to do this by clicking here: https://www.epsom-sthelier.nhs.uk/blood-tests.

 Are there any changes to the opening hours of the blood testing service?

-No, there are no changes to the opening hours which remain as following:
+No, there are no changes to the opening hours which remain:

 Are there any changes to the number of patients that will be able to have their bloods taken each day?

 No, there is no change to the number of patients that can have their blood taken each day.
-Please ensure you remind your patient to wear a face covering and follow the social distancing rules and not attend if symtomatic for symptoms suspicious of coronavirus or isolating following a contact.
+Please ensure you remind your patient to adhere to infection control guidelines and not attend if symptomatic for symptoms suspicious of coronavirus or isolating following a contact.

 What will happen if a patient walks in without an appointment booked?

-The Trust will maintain a limited walk-in service for patients requiring blood test after attending an outptient clinic, certain vulnerable patient groups and for those requiring urgent same day blood.
-Patients who otherwise walk-in will be given an appointment at the next available time for that day, if available, or offered to book an appointment for another day.
+The Trust will maintain a limited walk-in service for patients requiring a blood test after attending an outpatient clinic, certain vulnerable patient groups, and for those requiring urgent same-day bloods.
+Patients who walk in will be given the next available appointment that day - if possible - or offered an appointment for another day.

-We will be holding a number of urgent slots for patients who need to be bled the same day.
+We will hold a number of urgent slots for patients who need to be bled the same day.
 These slots can be accessed by marking the ICM form as urgent or by writing ‘urgent/same day’ on the form in the free text box or manually.
-Please use this service judicially as the slots would be limited.
+Please use this service judicially as the slots will be limited.

 What happens when the patient arrives for their blood test?

-When a patient arrives, they will need to check in.
-Currently, the receptionists will do this, as they do now, but In the next few week we will be introducing check-in kiosks at both Epsom and St Helier hospital main outpatient phlebotomy areas.
-The patient will be required to sit in the waiting room with appropriate IC measures in place until it is their turn.
-They will be directed to the appropriate bay when the phlebotomist is ready.
+When you arrive for your blood test, you will need to check-in.
+Currently, the receptionists will do this if you need your blood form printed which was requested by your GP.
+You can self-check-in kiosks at Epsom or St Helier hospitals if you have a paper copy of the blood form given to you by your GP or hospital Clinician.
+You will be required to wait in the waiting room with appropriate infection control measures in place until it is your turn.
+You will be directed to the appropriate bay when the phlebotomist is ready.

 What happens when a patient is late for an appointment?

-If a patient is more than 15 minutes late they will have the choice of either waiting until the next available slot that day, if there is one available, or rebooking for another day.
+If a patient is more than 15 minutes late, they will have the choice of either waiting until the next available slot if there is one available, or rebooking for another day.

 Who should I contact for further information?

-Please contact Asam Saeed, Phlebotomy Service Manager, via email at asam.saeed@nhs.net or call 020 8296 2846/ 01372 735921 or Dr Nikhil Johri, Clinical Lead and Quality Lead for Pathology and Phlebotomy.
+Please email Asam Saeed, Phlebotomy Service Manager, call phlebotomy through the switchboard, or email Dr Nikhil Johri, Clinical Lead and Quality Lead for Pathology and Phlebotomy

 Blood tests at Epsom Hospital